therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/intro.md

 ...    ...     ...     ...     ...      ...         ...
 ```

-Your task is to add a **column of signals** next to the stock data.
-For example:
+Your goal is to analyze this historical stock data, (hopefully) uncover patterns, and generate a **column of signals** that dictate buy/sell actions—just as if you were making decisions in real-time with the data at hand.
+These signals might look like:

 ```
 signal